leggsimon/next/docs/developer-guide/process.md

 ## Weekly

 On **Monday** at 10am the whole team meets for an hour or so to discuss the week ahead and the week just gone.

 Next values independent thought.
-Make sure you come to this meeting with a plan with what you want to achieve for the week.
+Make sure you come to this meeting with a plan with what you and your team want to achieve for the week.
 Ideally you'll be focussed on improving a specific metric or two.

 Every **Thursday** a product manager will ask you to help compile a list of things your team have done this week.
 'Done' typically means running in production.

 Every **Friday** afternoon the project's stakeholders meet to discuss the week's actvities and have a chance to feedback before the following Monday.